 Throughout her career, Ms. James-Brown has worked tirelessly to help nonprofit health and human service organizations grow and expand their ability to serve children and families through foundation and corporate philanthropy.

-Ms. James-Brown brings valuable skills and leadership qualities to CWLA that will ultimately maximize the impact of this powerful network and further strengthen its capacity to anticipate and respond to the needs of vulnerable children and families.
+Ms. James-Brown’s valuable skills and leadership qualities will maximize CWLA’s impact as a powerful network and further strengthen its capacity to anticipate and respond to the needs of vulnerable children and families.

 She has served as a member of the boards of the School District of Philadelphia, Community College of Philadelphia, the Samuel S. Fels Fund, the Greater Philadelphia Chamber of Commerce, Citizens Bank, Public/Private Ventures, and the Pennsylvania Bar Association Judicial Evaluation Commission.

 A native Philadelphian, Ms. James-Brown holds a BA in Cultural Anthropology from Rutgers University.
 In 1996, Drexel University awarded her an honorary degree of Doctor of Humane Letters.